 - Keepin’ It Cool: Cold Tomato Gazpacho, Chicken Empanadas (served at room temp), chilled melon balls and grapes, iced coffee.

 01 of 14

 A classic dish consisting of fried eggs placed on a corn tortilla and bathed in a delicious red tomato sauce, huevos rancheros were born in Mexico but are quickly becoming an American favorite.
 The sauce can be prepared a day or two before, leaving just the tortilla and egg frying for the actual brunch day.
-Serve huevos rancheros with some refried beans and a good crusty bread and you are practically done with the menu!
+Serve huevos rancheros with some refried beans and good crusty bread, and you are practically done with the menu.

 02 of 14

 Both Costa Rica and Nicaragua claim gallo pinto as their national dish, and most people there would probably not go a day without eating at least a simplified version of this combination of black or red beans (depending on region), rice, bell peppers, and cilantro.
 It’s a hearty vegetarian dish on its own, but also often accompanies egg or meat dishes, so it´s perfect for brunch.
 Best of all, you can use rice and beans that are left over from other meals to concoct gallo pinto.

 This quintessential concoction of eggs and potatoes is often referred to as Spain´s national dish.
 It can be served at any time of day as breakfast, a lunch, or supper main dish, or even (cut into small pieces) as an appetizer or bar snack.
 Leftovers can be put between bread and become a sandwich.
 What better dish to have as the centerpiece of your brunch menu?

 04 of 14